2004 State of New York Public Water Supply Annual Compliance Report

 Treatment techniques had similar high rates of compliance with 97 percent of systems reporting no violation.
 Community, transient non-community and non-transient non-community systems all had high rates of compliance with 97, 97 and 97 percent reporting no violations respectively.

 Monitoring and reporting violations generally have lower levels of compliance with 70 percent of systems reporting no violation.
 Monitoring and reporting compliance rates by system type were 77 percent for community systems, 65 percent for transient non-community, and 76 percent for non-transient non-community systems.

 |Public Water System Type||Number of Systems||Table 1: Violations by System Type

 |Maximum Contaminant Levels||Treatment Technique||Monitoring & Reporting||Variances & Exemptions|

-In comparison to the statistics reported for 2002, the number of systems cited for MCL violations was substantially lower (320 versus 367), but the number of violations cited at these systems increased.
-The number of systems with treatment techniques violations increased in 2003 (374 versus 383), most likely due to the increase in regulations applicable in 2003.
-Monitoring and reporting violations decreased in number of systems (2,392 versus 2,623) while the number of violations increased (6,197 versus 5,645).
-This is likely due to increased reporting of this category of violations.
-Overall, the two year trend reflects fewer systems in violation, but a higher number of violations for these systems.
+In comparison to the statistics reported for 2003, the number of systems cited for MCL violations was lower (306 versus 320), but the number of violations cited at these systems decreased (453 versus 476).
+The number of systems with treatment techniques violations decreased in 2004 (297 versus 383).
+Monitoring and reporting violations increased in number of systems (3,045 versus 2,392) and the number of violations decreased (5,616 versus 6,197).
+Overall, the two year trend reflects fewer systems in violation and a decrease in the number of violations for these systems.